[Virtual Event] The AI Readiness gap: Where infrastructure teams are getting AI wrong

 4. Integrations

-Helm is extensible, using plugins that can be written in any programming language.
+Helm is extensible via plugins written in any programming language.
 The number of plugins available is relatively low, but useful options allow you to visualize releases on a dashboard, manage secrets, and easily work with multiple chart releases.
-In practice, most of Helm’s functionality is included with the tool, so plugins are primarily adding extra convenience.
+In practice, most of Helm’s functionality is included with the tool, so plugins primarily add extra convenience.

-Terraform’s approach is different because the tool relies on plugins.
+Terraform’s approach differs because it relies on plugins.
 Plugins are used to interface with infrastructure services such as cloud providers, so they’re a vital part of the Terraform experience.
 Fortunately, plugin management is usually quite transparent, as Terraform automatically discovers and downloads the plugins it needs to apply your state files.

 Need a quick guide to the features and differences of Helm and Terraform?
 Here’s a handy comparison table you can reference.